 Skin cancer rates have been on the rise in the UK with cheap holidays abroad to be blamed for this.

 If you were sunburnt in the past it’s especially important for you to get yourself checked – your moles could be just fine but you will not know that for sure until you get tested.

 Having your moles seen by a specialist is especially important if you notice any changes on your skin.

 If you don’t notice anything, it’s still worth having a checkup, just for the peace of mind.
 I did a quick search online and found some private clinics which offer this service:

 If you have lots of moles on your body I highly suggest you have them professionally checked.
-Although there is a cost involved (£100+) this is not much to invest for a longer life.
+Although there is a cost involved (£100+) this is not much to invest for longer life.

-So there you have it, some of the most important health checks you can do today it to be healthier and to live a longer life.
+So there you have it, some of the most important health checks you can do today to be healthier and live a longer life.
 Have you ever got yourself tested for any of the above or you are planning to?